Questions & answers about treatment in the ERCM

 How often does a cyberknife treatment fail?

-The indications for cyberknife therapy are very strict.
+The indications for Cyberknife therapy are very strict.
 The tumor must not exceed a certain size and must be localized.
-The suitability of a treatment with the Cyberknife is medically checked individually for each case.
-If there is an indication for cyberknife therapy, the success rate is very high.
-The range of treatments is continuously adapted to scientific progress, so it is important to examine each individual patient situation.
+The suitability of Cyberknife treatment is evaluated on a case-by-case basis.
+If there is an indication for Cyberknife therapy, the success rate is very high.
+The range of treatments is constantly being adapted to scientific progress, so it is important to evaluate each patient’s individual situation.

 12